csmir/Chrono/README.md

   {
       private readonly TimeEvents _timeHandler;

       // Constructs the class.
-The ConfigureService method recognizes the TimeEvents class while building and injects it by itself. public MyService(TimeEvents eventHandler)
+The ConfigureServices method recognizes the TimeEvents class while building and injects it by itself. public MyService(TimeEvents eventHandler)
           => _timeHandler = eventHandler;